AndressaAssis/andressaassis/README.md

 ###

-<p align="left">👯 Estou aberta a colaborações em projetos e desafios interessantes.</p>
+<p align="left">👯 I am open to collaborations on interesting projects and challenges.</p>

 ###